Wemino/VorpalFix/README.md

   - Pressing the Right Stick + 'A' will execute a quick load.
   - Pressing the Right Stick + 'B' will execute a quick save.
 - Prevent Alice: Madness Returns from launching on exit. (when installed with Alice: Madness Returns)
-- Allow to switch the game's supported language.
+- Provide the option to switch the game's supported language.
 (English, German, French, or Spanish)
 - Restore the "American McGee's Alice" title screen from the Xbox 360/PlayStation 3 version.
 - Provide the option to display the EA and Rogue Entertainment intro videos that were disabled in the remaster.
-- Allow the option to disable the use of the remastered models.
+- Provide the option to disable the remastered models without modifying game files.
-- Allow the use of the developer console from the original game.
+- Allow the use of the developer console from the original game, which was disabled in this remaster.
-- Allow the option to set a custom path for saving the game's data.
+- Provide the option to set a custom path for saving the game's data.
-- Allow the option to disable the Winsock initialization process, which is a remnant from the Quake 3 engine.
+- Provide the option to disable the Winsock initialization process, which is a remnant from the Quake 3 engine.

 ### Display
 - Provide the option to use the HUD position similar to the Xbox 360/PlayStation 3 console version.